bschaatsbergen/bschaatsbergen.com/content/posts/object-storage.md

 # Footnotes

-- If you plan to dive into object storage I would recommend reading up on [Colossus](https://cloud.google.com/blog/products/storage-data-transfer/a-peek-behind-colossus-googles-file-system)
+- If you plan to dive into object storage I would recommend reading up on [Colossus](https://cloud.google.com/blog/products/storage-data-transfer/a-peek-behind-colossus-googles-file-system) it backs Cloud Storage and Firestore on Google Cloud.
     - [Colossus paper](https://static.googleusercontent.com/media/research.google.com/nl//archive/gfs-sosp2003.pdf)

 - Unfortunately AWS is not open about the internals of S3, but I can tell you for sure that it looks a lot like how DynamoDB is designed.